barrysande/sojourner-api/README.md

 ```

-## The Decoupling Problem
+### The Decoupling Problem

-**Core Issue:** The checkout session API returns an object with `sessionId` and `checkoutUrl`, not an object with `payment_link`, `dodoSubscriptionId`, and other useful data like subscription expiry dates.
+**Core Issue:** The checkout session API returns an object with `sessionId` and `checkoutUrl`, not an object with `paymentLink`, `dodoSubscriptionId`, and other useful data like subscription expiry dates.
 The subscription ID and other information arrive later (after the user completes the payment flow) via webhook, creating a temporal gap of information in the old flow.

 **Challenge:** Services expected immediate `dodoSubscriptionId` for database lookups, but now must work without it until the webhook arrives.

-## Two-Phase Approach
+### Two-Phase Approach

+Create a record with the available information ie `sessionId`, `checkoutUrl`, and `status` set to `pending`.
+Then update the relevant tables using the the webhooks payload information once processed.

-### Phase 1: Checkout Session Creation
+#### Phase 1: Checkout Session Creation

 **Location:** `IndividualSubscriptionService.createIndividualSubscription()` / `GroupSubscriptionService.createGroupSubscription()`